ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperreact_with_webpack.html.md

 webpack
 ```

-And then finally let’s add it to a HyperReact component:
+And then finally let’s use it while rendering a HyperReact component:

 ```ruby
 def render